iannamkr/TIL/scala/science_of_functional_programming/beginner_level/mathematical_formulas_as_code/2_2_converting_sequence_into_single_value.md

 ```
 ---
 #### 2.2.6.2
-Implement the flatten method for sequences by using .foldLeft.
+Implement the flatten method for sequences by using `.foldLeft`.
 The required type
 signature and a sample test:

 ```